 Kathryn Reed has been in the news business since the 1980s.
 She has written for the New York Times, Reuters, San Francisco Chronicle, Las Vegas Sun, Tahoe Quarterly Magazine, Inside Tennis Magazine, National Association of Counties, Tahoe Mountain News, and other publications and agencies.
 Reed was an editor at the San Francisco Chronicle before moving to South Lake Tahoe in 2002.

 Carolyn Wright started in photojournalism by shooting for her junior and senior high school newspapers in the hills of Tennessee.
 She since has worked as a wedding, portrait, commercial, and nature photographer; and teaching wildlife and landscape photography workshops.
-Her full-time profession is as an attorney helping photographers with their legal needs, running a long-time blog.
+She is also an attorney helping photographers with their legal needs,running a long-time blog.
 When she isn’t in court, she is on the court chasing tennis balls.

 Susan Wood started her reporting career in 1995 at the North County Times in San Diego.
 She covered the first Winter X Games at Big Bear Lake and she was the first reporter on the scene of the devastating 2007 Angora Fire in Lake Tahoe.
 She has won numerous writing awards.
 In 2002, she was picked to run the Olympic torch.
 She can be found playing outside when she isn’t typing a story.